floatinghotpot/cordova-plugin-admob/README.md

 - [x] Multi-size: Multiple banner size, also support custom size.
 - [x] Flexible: Fixed and overlapped mode, put banner at any position with overlap mode.
 - [x] Smart: Auto fit on orientation change.
+- [x] Same API: Exactly same API with other Ad plugins, easy to switch from one Ad service to another.
 - [x] Up to date: Latest SDK and Android Google play services.
 - [x] Good support: Actively maintained, prompt response.